Open Shortest Path First - OSPF

 sudo tcpdump -v -i swp1 ip proto ospfcommand.

-- To verify that the LSDB is synchronized across all routers in the
+- To verify that the LSDB is synchronized across all routers in the network, run the

 net show ospf databasecommand.